MediGene (MDG1) PT Set at €17.00 by Baader Bank

-MediGene (ETR:MDG1) received a €17.00 ($19.77) target price from stock analysts at Baader Bank in a note issued to investors on Thursday.
-The brokerage presently has a “buy” rating on the stock.
-Baader Bank’s price target suggests a potential upside of 132.08% from the company’s current price.
+MediGene (ETR:MDG1) has been given a €17.00 ($19.77) price target by Baader Bank in a research note issued to investors on Wednesday.
+The brokerage currently has a “buy” rating on the stock.
+Baader Bank’s price objective indicates a potential upside of 130.20% from the stock’s previous close.

 Separately, Independent Research set a €10.80 ($12.56) price objective on MediGene and gave the company a “neutral” rating in a research report on Wednesday, November 28th.